fymf114/LegCo/README.md

 speech.py - To find all the quotes of a certain Hong Kong LegCo Member in official council meetings records

-   _Users who have never used Python may download the executable (for macOS only as of Jun 27, 2023) on the releases page_

 _made for the 7th LegCo_

 ## How to use